7color94/7color94.github.io/index.md

 comments: no
 ---

-I am a M.Sc. student in <font color="blue">[PALM Group](http://palm.seu.edu.cn)</font> at Southeast University, supervised by Prof. [Xin Geng](http://palm.seu.edu.cn/xgeng/).
+I am a M.Sc. student in <a href="http://palm.seu.edu.cn" color="blue">PALM Group</a> at Southeast University, supervised by Prof. [Xin Geng](http://palm.seu.edu.cn/xgeng/).
 My research interests are in computer vision and machine learning.

 ### Publications & Preprints